Giant pumpkin displays, heart-thumping rides, show bags and cute farm animals: the Royal Easter Show is an iconic Sydney

 Get an Adrenaline Rush

 Thrill-seekers can get their adrenaline racing on Carnival rides such as the Mega Drop, where you’ll experience a terrifying 45 metre (148 feet) free-fall, or Mayhem Manor, where zombies run rampant.
 There are more than 100 rides, including a Super Slide and good old-fashioned dodgem cars.
 Kids Carnival has more subdued rides for young children.
-If you pre-purchase your ride coupons before you go, you'll save more than 20 per cent.
+If you pre-purchase your ride coupons before you go, you’ll save more than 20 per cent.
 The first 6,000 people to purchase an Unlimited Ride Wristband on opening day, Friday April 12, will pay just $35.
 But it’s only good for use between 10am and 2pm that day – so be prepared to spend the day on back to back rides.

 Splurge on Show Bags

 Show bags are one of the great traditions of the Royal Easter Show – and another great Aussie invention.
 Sample bags were originally given away by brands hoping to spruik their wares by providing free products.
 But by 1928, brands like Cadbury’s and Aeroplane Flour started charging for them, and they soon became big business.
 This year there are more than 350 bags to choose from, including traditional favourites like Snakes Alive, Caramello Koala and Smith’s.
 There are also various themed show bags, from Minions and Dora the Explorer to bags full of treats and toys.
 NRL and AFL fans will even find there’s a bag for their favourite sports team.
 Show bag prices vary, but the cheapest bag is the Bertie Blue bag for just $2.

 Enjoy the Rodeo and Fireworks